pavelsg/mailwebhook-docs/docs/routes/rules.md

   entry that contains a domain.
 - `headers`: map of header name unfolded string, with header names lowercased and missing values coerced to `""`.
+- `attachments_content_types`: list of lowercased MIME types for every persisted attachment (e.g., `"image/png"`).
+Empty when there are no attachments.

 Every string comparison performed by the compiler lowercases both sides, so the rule JSON can use any casing.
 Leading/trailing whitespace is stripped by